-• "The barrel attachment supplied with the K-1 firearm does not act as a sound suppression device."
+- 5.6.5.2 Device does not reduce the sound level - "The barrel attachment supplied with the K-1 firearm does not act as a sound suppression device."

-5.6.5 Muzzle Velocity Examination
+5.6.6 Muzzle Velocity Examination

-- "The K-1 pistol has an average muzzle velocity of 805 feet per second." - 5.7 Standards and Controls N/A - 5.8 Calibration - 5.8.1 For sound meter calibration information, see 5.4.3. - 5.8.2 For chronograph calibration information, see 5.5.4. - 5.8.3 For NIST-traceable rod and ruler calibration information, see the Firearm and Tool Mark Section Technical Procedure for Instrument Calibration and Maintenance. - 5.9 Maintenance For sound meter, chronograph, and NIST-traceable rod and ruler maintenance, see the Firearm and Tool Mark Section Technical Procedure for Instrument Calibration and Maintenance. - 5.10 Sampling -N/A - 5.11 Calculations N/A - 5.12 Uncertainty of Measurement See the Plan for Estimating the Uncertainty of Measurement. - 6.0 Limitations The ejection pattern examination is firearm and ammunition specific. - 7.0 Safety Examinations performed in the Firearm and Tool Mark Section are inherently dangerous.
+- "The K-1 pistol has an average muzzle velocity of 805 feet per second." - 5.7 Standards and Controls N/A - 5.8 Calibration - 5.8.1 For comparison microscope calibration information, see the Firearm and Tool Mark Section Technical Procedure for Instrument Calibration and Maintenance. - 5.8.2 For sound meter calibration information, see 5.4.3. - 5.8.3 For chronograph calibration information, see 5.5.4. - 5.8.4 For Hott-RodTM and NIST-traceable ruler calibration information, see the Firearm and Tool Mark Section Technical Procedure for Instrument Calibration and Maintenance. - Maintenance For comparison microscope, sound meter, chronograph, Hott-RodTM, and NIST-traceable ruler maintenance, see the Firearm and Tool Mark Section Technical Procedure for Instrument Calibration and Maintenance. - 5.10 Sampling N/A - 5.11 Calculations N/A - 5.12 Uncertainty of Measurement The uncertainty of measurement was calculated for barrel and overall length measurements (see 5.1.3.5.4.5).
+For barrel length, the uncertainty of measurement is provided for the DMD-48 method and the Hott-RodTM method.
+For overall length, the uncertainty of measurement is provided for the DMD-48 method and the ruler method. - 6.0 Limitations The ejection pattern examination is firearm and ammunition specific. - 7.0 Safety Examinations performed in the Firearm and Tool Mark Section are inherently dangerous.
 These procedures involve hazardous chemicals, firearms, ammunition, and potential biohazards.
 All hazardous procedures shall be performed in compliance with the State Crime Laboratory Safety Manual.
-If the examination involves a biohazard, the Forensic Scientist shall use proper personal protective equipment such as eye protection, lab coat, and/or gloves.
+If the examination involves a biohazard, the Forensic Scientist shall use proper personal protective equipment such as eye protection, lab coat, and/or gloves. - 8.0 References

-8.0 References